ethereum/go-ethereum/docs/_clef/Rules.md

 * Assuming the call returns "Approve", request is signed.

-The ruleset might not return "Approve", for example if the request does not satisfy the conditions defined in `ruleset.js` or the request is somehow invalid.
 There are five possible outcomes from the ruleset engine that are handled in different ways:

 | Return value      |    Action                                 |